topel-research-group/Bamboozle/README.md

 ```
 * `-c` flag is optional; if not specified, analysis will be run on the whole assembly
 * `-t` flag is optional; if not specified, coverage of >= 20x will be reported
+* Note: Requires a version of samtools which allows the `depth -aa` option

 Extracting consensus sequence of aligned reads from a specific region of the referense sequence.